-To make any of these types of appointments you can use the online scheduler, or call our office at (425) 352-3427.
+To make any of these types of appointments you can use the online scheduler, visit us online or call our office at (425) 352-3427.
 You can also stop by during business hours and make an appointment in person.

 If you are currently on academic warning or probation, you should have received an email to your UW email account from an advisor or the Office of the Registrar.
 Please read it carefully before scheduling an appointment.

 Military & veterans